gnss-sdr/geniuss-place/CONTRIBUTING.md

 $ git push origin my_feature
 ```

-If there have been new pushes to the `master` branch of the `upstream`
+If there have been new pushes to the `main` branch of the `upstream`
 repository since the last time you pulled from it, you might want to put
 your commits on top of them (this is mandatory for pull requests):

 ```
-$ git pull --rebase upstream master
+$ git pull --rebase upstream main
 ```

 ### How to submit a pull request